 Please note that it is recommended that the lizard rescue plan is undertaken in conjunction with the vegetation clearance operations (and contractor) for an integrated approach (on the same day), to enable the physical search for lizards following felling of trees, shrubs, ground cover vegetation and terrestrial retreats.

-Within three months of completion of works associated with any relevant Enabling Works or Project Construction Work stage requiring an LMP as set out in condition 16, all findings resulting from the implementation of the LMP must be recorded by a suitably qualified and experienced ecologist/herpetologist approved by the Council on an Amphibian/Reptile Distribution Scheme (ARDS) Card (or similar form that provides the same information) which must be sent to Council and the Department of Conservation.
+Within three months of completion of works associated with any Project Stage requiring an LMP as set out in condition 16, all findings resulting from the implementation of the LMP must be recorded by a suitably qualified and experienced ecologist/herpetologist approved by the Council on an Amphibian/Reptile Distribution Scheme (ARDS) Card (or similar form that provides the same information) which must be sent to Council and the Department of Conservation.

 A suitably qualified and experienced ecologist/herpetologist approved to oversee the implementation of the LMP must certify that the Lizard related works have been carried out according to the certified LMP within two weeks of the completion of the vegetation clearance works.